Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Convergence Analysis

-Koloskova et al. \cite{Koloskova2019DecentralizedDL} proved that CHOCO-SGD \cite{DecentStocOptimAndGossip} can converges at the rate $O(1/\sqrt{nT}+n/\left(\rho^4\sigma^2T \right) )$ on non-convex smooth functions, where $n$ denotes the number of nodes, $T$ the number of iterations, $\rho$ the spectral gap of the mixing matrix and $\sigma$ the compression ratio.
-Additionally, they showed that the CHOCO-SGD can converge with any arbitrary high compression operators and achieve linear speedup.
+It should be noted that the convergence analysis of ECD-PSGD and DCD-PSGD is restricted to unbiased compression operators.
+Koloskova et al. ~\citep{DecentStocOptimAndGossip} proposed CHOCO-SGD, the first method that is capable of handling biased compression operators.
+For convex objectives, their algorithm was found to converge with a rate of $O\left( 1/(nT) + 1/(T\delta^2\omega) \right)$, where $\delta$ denotes the eigenvalue gap of the gossip matrix and $\omega \leq 1$ represents the compression ratio.
+Furthermore, Koloskova et al.~\citep{Koloskova2019DecentralizedDL} demonstrated that CHOCO-SGD~\citep{DecentStocOptimAndGossip} can achieve convergence at a rate of $O(1/\sqrt{nT}+n/\left(\rho^4\sigma^2T \right) )$ for non-convex smooth functions, where $n$ denotes the number of nodes, $T$ the number of iterations, $\rho$ the spectral gap of the mixing matrix and $\sigma$ the compression ratio.
+Moreover, they proved that CHOCO-SGD can converge with arbitrarily high compression operators and achieve linear speedup.